xrootd

 60

-61 // Create a named socket.
+61// Create a named socket.
 Returns a NetSocket object that can be used for the

-62 // given path.
+62// given path.
 A udp or tcp socket can be created on the path with the given

-63 // file name.
+63// file name.
 The access permission mode must also be supplied.
 Upon failure,

-64 // a null pointer is returned.
+64// a null pointer is returned.

-66 static XrdNetSocket *Create(XrdSysError *Say, const char *path,
+66static XrdNetSocket *Create(XrdSysError *Say, const char *path,

 67 const char *fn, mode_t mode, int isudp=0);